CyberMonitor/orquestra-docs/qe/content/definingaworkflow/steps.md

 ---
 title: Steps
-description: The functional unit of a workflow
+description: The functional units of Orquestra
 ---

 ## Overview